Fuco1/smartparens/README.md

 *(Note: smartparens is not yet available as package, so you need to do manual installation for now)*

 If you use `delete-selection-mode`, you **MUST** disable it and set appropriate emulation by smartparens.
 See the Wrapping section for more info.

+You also **musn't** bind anything to the trigger keys -- those that are part of any pair or tag -- and they have to be kept pointing to `self-insert-command`.
+Smartparens automatically bind these in its own keymap, so do not re-bind them.

 See the last section for an example configuration.
 Please have a look at it as it contains a working example and explains many features "visually".